lauren-homan/logistic_growth/README.md

 summary(model2)
 ```
-#### Here, we are defining the linear model according to values of t which exceed 1800, at which point growth is no longer exponential and begins to plateau.
-We filter the data initially
+Next, we want to create a model for the stage of growth where we expect to observe a plateau, hence have filtered the data to only include values of t greater than 1800.
+We require 2 separate linear models because we predict there to be 2 distinct growth stages, each of which will have a different rate of growth.

 # Script to plot the logistic growth data